Once a hub for manufacturing and shipping, the Strip District is now a food and shopping destination unlike any other in the country.

 Today, the Strip has become a mecca for tech companies including Apple, Facebook and Bosch.
 While the heart of the Strip remains unchanged — thankfully! — the perimeters are booming with new construction for offices, condos and apartments.

-The iconic Produce Terminal on Smallman St., where it all started for the Strip, is undergoing massive transformation and will reopen in 2020 with new restaurants and stores.
-No announcements yet but stay tuned.
+The iconic Produce Terminal on Smallman St., where it all started for the Strip, reopened in 2020 with new restaurants and stores.

 Many of the Strip’s most popular spots are old warehouses and factories.
 The Heinz History Center, for instance, was once an ice warehouse, and trendy apartments and condos have moved into former factory spaces for dairy and cork producers.